SC2Mapster/blizzard-tutorials/docs/Data_Primer/01_Simple_Firebolt/01_Firebolt.md

 Now lets make our projectile behave just like majority of other projectiles in SC2 behave – shoot from unit's weapon to target's body.
 For this we'll need an Action actor.

->INFO
->
+!!! info
->Action actor controls all things related to visuals/sounds that happen during a regular attack.
+    Action actor controls all things related to visuals/sounds that happen during a regular attack.
 At a simple level, it's what we use to make sure that attack launches and impacts properly, and takes into consideration to display attack hitting shields while unit has shields, instead of landing straight on unit.

 Lets duplicate Karass Attack, it already has a nice sound that sounds like a spell launch.
 As always, when duplicating, we'll mark stuff that we want to change (except for stuff we have already made, like missile).